 Thanks to funding from grants, donations and community collaborations, a variety of artists provide services to the Bethesda community.
 In the past, these have included poets, dancers, musicians, ceramic and visual artists.
 We have been fortunate to partner with COMPAS (Community Programs in the Arts) to launch a three-year arts and health care pilot program.

 Watch this dance art video created by Bethesda Hospital and COMPAS.

 Art professionals at Bethesda

 Certified Therapeutic Recreation Specialists oversee and coordinate art, horticulture and music activities for patients.
 They also initiate collaborations with community organizations to bring arts and other opportunities to patients at Bethesda.

-Barbara Piotrowski of Artistic Arrangements, Inc., is the creative force behind many of Bethesda's unique artistic offerings.
+Barbara Piotrowski of Art Associates Inc., is the creative force behind many of Bethesda's unique artistic offerings.
 As a consultant, she developed and coordinates Artie the Art Cart, acquires and adds pieces to the Healing Art collection, and volunteers her time to run the Fine Art Exhibitors Program.

 How to donate